evkx/evkx.github.io/content/models/vinfast/vf8/VF8_Eco/_index.md

 ## Interior

-You can choose between several interior designs.

 ### First row seats

-Only one front seat type is available in the VinFast VF8 Plus.
+Only one front seat type is available in the VinFast VF8 Eco.

 The following functionalities are available on the **** seat.